crsimmons1/capstone/README.md

 # Analysis on Baltimore PD Crime Data
 Capstone project for the spring of 2020.
 Completed on April 28th, 2020.
+Please see the FinalReport.pdf or our dashboard for more details on the analysis.
+A non-technical summary can also be found on the dashboard.

 ## Project Objectives
 Our primary goal is to find the best way to convey Baltimore’s crime data in a way that is helpful to the Baltimore Police Department.
 Our secondary goals were: